magento/knowledge-base/src/troubleshooting/general/adobe-commerce-and-magento-open-source-2.3.7-p2-stock-images-not-showing.md

 1. Enable Adobe Stock with valid API keys.
 1. Open media gallery (**Catalog** > **Categories** > **Content** section > click **Select from Gallery**).
 1. Click **Search Adobe Stock**.
-1. Select an image & Save Preview.
+1. Select an image.
+The click **Save Preview**.
 Note that you may have to reset the Adobe Stock grid to get images to appear.

 <ins>Expected result</ins>: